asiloisad/pulsar-super-cursor/README.md

 To install `single-cursor` search for [single-cursor](https://web.pulsar-edit.dev/packages/single-cursor) in the Install pane of the Pulsar settings or run `ppm install single-cursor`.

-Alternatively, run `ppm install bacadra/pulsar-single-cursor` to install a package directly from Github repository.
+Alternatively, you can run `ppm install bacadra/pulsar-single-cursor` to install a package directly from the Github repository.

 # Contributing [🍺](https://www.buymeacoffee.com/asiloisad)